gitlzzz/ATLAS/docs/source/input.md

   - `training`: Compare E&F with a threshold obtained from the training RMSE values multiplied by a threshold.
   - `md_threshold`: Compare E&F with a unique threshold for every MD, defined as $committee\_mean + 3 * committee\_std\_dev$.
 - `check_extrapolation_type`: (str, optional) Whether to check for extrapolation.
 Default is `advanced`.
 Currently the following options are allowed:
-  - `none`: Only use committee disagreement for EF as extrapolation criteria.
+  - `none`: Disable extrapolation check, only leaving committee disagreement on EF for the domain validity check.
   - `basic`: Check for extrapolation using the ranges of the MACE descriptors + EF disagreement.
   - `advanced`: Check for extrapolation using the concave hull of the MACE descriptors + EF disagreement.
 Dimensionality is reduced with an autoencoder trained on the current iteration data descriptors.